 As you can see on the screenshot, on the left, it lists the file types that you backed up from an iPhone to iTunes, such as contacts, messages and photos.
 And there are 3 main categories in your backup files.

 Almost all personal data including contacts, call history, messages, message attachment, voicemail, calendar, reminders, notes, note attachment, Safari history and Safari bookmarks will be backed up to the backup file on your computer.

-2. And some media data will also be saved to your iTunes.
+2. Some media data will also be saved to iTunes

 Usually, iTunes will backup your media like photos you taken, screenshots and voice memos on your iPhone or iPad.
 (But your purchased songs and movies will not be included in your iTunes library).

 3. iTunes will also backup your app data

 Although iTunes doesn’t backup apps but it does save your app data , such as app documents, audios and cached images.